Battle of the Coconut Grove: Battle

-While Company E waited for further orders in the assembly area the remainder of the 2nd Battalion, 21st Marines was supplied with rations, water and ammunition, and awaited the arrival of the artillery forward observer party.
-Due to further delays, at 07:30, Company E was ordered to advance up the Numa Numa Trail and begin to set up the outpost without the rest of the battalion, and at 08:00 proceeded up the trail without incident.
+While Company E awaited further orders in the assembly area, the remainder of the 2nd Battalion, 21st Marines was supplied with rations, water and ammunition, and awaited the arrival of the artillery forward observer party.
+At 07:30 Company E was ordered to advance up the Numa Numa Trail and begin to set up the outpost without the rest of the battalion, and at they 08:00 proceeded up the trail without incident.
 Around 11:05, when the company had reached a point about 200 yd south of its objective, it came under heavy fire from a Japanese ambush that included mortars and machine guns, as well as sniper fire from the trees.
-As casualties mounted, the company commander, Altman, dispatched a runner to find Smoak and inform him of the situation.
+As casualties mounted, Altman dispatched a runner to find Smoak and inform him of the situation.

 The runner found Smoak with the rest of the battalion at 12:00.
 They were about 1200 yd south of the trail junction, having been delayed by the late arrival of the forward observer team.
-Their progress had been further delayed due to the swampy ground which had made it difficult to bring up supplies to the assembly area.
+Their progress had been further delayed by the swampy ground which had made it difficult to bring up supplies to the assembly area.
 In response to the news of the ambush, Smoak led the rest of the battalion down the trail as rapidly as possible to provide support to Company E. One platoon of Company F was left behind to provide security for the forward observer's wire team.

-By 12:45, the battalion was 200 yd to the rear of Company E, whereupon Smoak learned that Company E was pinned down by heavy fire and was taking casualties and reinforcement was needed immediately.
+By 12:45, the battalion was 200 yd to the rear of Company E, whereupon Smoak learned that Company E was pinned down by heavy fire and was taking casualties, and reinforcement was needed immediately.
 The Japanese ambush position was located south of the trail junction.
 Smoak promptly ordered forward Company G—under the command of Captain William McDonough—to reinforce Company E, while Major Edward Clark's Company H was ordered to provide 81 mm mortar support for the attack.
 Company F—led by Captain Robert Rapp—less the platoon protecting the wire team, was ordered into reserve and to await orders.
 The artillery forward observer's party was ordered to move forward under the command of Major Glenn Fissel, the battalion executive officer, to assess the situation and call in artillery concentrations to prevent the Japanese from maneuvering.